Mackinac County Jail

 - Cash money for the commissary, work release or housing/medical expenses or bond.

 - New White underwear, new white socks, new white T-shirts.
 No old or soiled clothing.

 - New White sports bra’s (no underwire), You may leave street clothing for when the inmate is released if there is storage space available.
 These items will remain in the inmate’s property locker.

-- Books, Magazines or board games must be sent via US Mail.
+- Books and board games must be sent via US Mail.

 All other items may be purchased from the inmate commissary.

 Mackinac County Jail reserves the right to not allow items that may be deemed contraband, damaged, tampered or for other reasons.

 Mackinac County Jail has an active community service program that provides needed services to assist in shoveling walks, lawn mowing lawns for the elderly or handicapped and various parks and recreation projects.
 These programs not only assist the community but allow inmates to learn valuable skills that can be used when they are released from jail.